Hopding/pdf-lib/README.md

 const pdfDoc = await PDFDocumentFactory.create();

+// This should be a Uint8Arrays.
+// These can be obtained in a number of different ways.
+// If your running in a Node environment, you could use fs.readFile().
-// These should be a Uint8Arrays. (see Document Modification example for more details) const firstDonorPdfBytes = ... const secondDonorPdfBytes = ...
+// In the browser, you could make a fetch() call and use res.arrayBuffer(). const firstDonorPdfBytes = ... const secondDonorPdfBytes = ...